 - When should I wear a mask?
 In any indoor public space, when waiting in line, when getting healthcare, and outdoors if you can’t stay 6ft away from others not in your household.

 - When can I take off my mask?
 When engaged in strenuous outdoor work or recreation, when giving birth, when outdoors with those you live with as long as you maintain a 6ft. distance from others not in your household, when driving in your car alone or with those you live with, when eating or drinking, or in your house with those you live with, provided everyone is COVID-19 free.
 Here’s a country by country comparison of mask wearing as well, updated June 15, 2020.

-3. Cleaning your hands frequently and properly is your best defense against COVID-19!
+- Cleaning your hands frequently and properly is your best defense against COVID-19!
 Clean with either soap and water or alcohol-based hand gel.
-Both are effective.
+While handwashing is always preferred because it is the most powerful way to eliminate germs, sanitizer is still very effective.
 If you’re washing with soap and water, scrub for at least 20 seconds (hum “happy birthday” twice!) making sure to scrub all surfaces- between all your fingers and under your fingernails.
 If you’re using an alcohol-based hand gel, rub the product between your hands until it’s dry (no time limit on this one!) making sure again to cover all surfaces of your hands.